aedart/laravel-helpers/README.md

 ### Component-aware interface, and component-trait ###

 Lets imagine that you have some kind of component, that needs to be aware of a configuration repository.
-You can ensure such, by implementing the `\Aedart\Laravel\Helpers\Contracts\Config\ConfigAware` interface.
+You can ensure such, by implementing the `ConfigAware` interface.
-Furthermore, a default implementation is available, via the `\Aedart\Laravel\Helpers\Traits\Config\ConfigTrait` trait.
+Furthermore, a default implementation is available, via the `ConfigTrait` trait.

 ```
 #!php